jdmonin/JSettlers2/doc/Database.md

 	$ java -jar JSettlersServer.jar -Djsettlers.db.url=jdbc:mysql://localhost/socdata -Djsettlers.db.jar=mysql-connector-java-5.1.34-bin.jar 8880 20 socuser socpass

+All of these options can instead be placed in a `jsserver.properties` settings file.
+For more details see the main Readme file's **jsserver.properties** section.

 ### Finding a JDBC driver JAR:

 The default JDBC driver is com.mysql.jdbc.Driver.
 PostgreSQL and SQLite are also